-Any page you create doesn’t need to be protected in anyway because none of the soundfiles will show until a person is logged in.
+Any page you create will not be protected in anyway because none of the soundfiles will show until a person is logged in.

-NOTE: this function is not intended as a replacement for a choir’s website; the pages are open to all who enter the site, so do not put any sensitive information there.
+NOTE: this function is not intended as a replacement for a choir’s website; the pages are open to everyone who uses the site – not just your members – so do not put any sensitive information there.
 The function merely gives you the option of offering your members a one-stop page to see the links to the rehearsal file pages you are currently interested in.

 How to apply